Aftercare Support Guidance

 Q: Could an improvement or worsening of my erections / ejaculations / sex life be related to my vasectomy?

 A: Only in psychosexual terms, anatomically this is impossible.
+You may need to see a professional.

 Q: Could my waterworks be affected by a vasectomy

 A: Definitely not, anatomically impossible.
+You need to see your GP.

 Q: Since my vasectomy a swelling in my scrotum has disappeared and / or there is quite a bit of watery discharge from the keyhole

-A: Quite a few men have got hydroceles in the scrotum, which are fluid filled cysts.
+A: Some men have got hydroceles in the scrotum, which are fluid filled cysts.
 I can sometimes tell you about these when I examine you, but they are often so soft, they go unrecognised.
 After a procedure there is a sudden gush of fluid from the wound, which is normal.
 Sometimes the discharge can go on for a little while and often this problem has been cured forever.

 Q: I had a vasectomy, forgot to put in my semen sample and now my wife / partner is pregnant.